-The Community Development Financial Institutions Fund (CDFI Fund) received 214 Allocation applications, requesting an aggregate total of \$14.8 billion in allocation authority, through the calendar year (CY) 2018 Allocation application round of the New Markets Tax Credit Program (NMTC Program).
-The CDFI Fund awarded \$3.5 billion in allocation authority authorized by the Protecting Americans from Tax Hikes Act of 2015 (PATH Act) and made available for the NMTC program pursuant to the CY 2018 Notice of Allocation Availability (NOAA) published in the Federal Register on May 11, 2018.
+The Community Development Financial Institutions Fund (CDFI Fund) received 208 Allocation Applications, requesting an aggregate total of \$5 billion in allocation authority, through the calendar year (CY) 2020 Allocation Application round of the New Markets Tax Credit Program (NMTC Program).
+The CDFI Fund awarded \$5 billion in allocation authority pursuant to the Taxpayer Certainty and Disaster Tax Relief Act of 2019 (Public Law 116-94), and made available for the NMTC program pursuant to the CY 2020 Notice of Allocation Availability (NOAA) published in the Federal Register on September 23, 2020.